-- What if a student needs to change committee members after an initial committee is submitted and approved?
+- Can I change a committee member after my initial committee has been submitted and approved?

 - Can a collegiate unit delegate responsibility for approving changes in committee membership to the program level?